-Our operating activities used cash of \$5.3 million in 2015, and provided cash of \$38.1 million in 2014 and \$40.8 million in 2013.
-The decrease in net cash provided by (used in) operating activities during 2015 as compared to 2014 was due primarily to a \$37.0 million decrease in net cash inflow resulting from changes in operating assets and liabilities and unfavorable change of \$6.4 million in our operating results after adjustment of non-cash charges.
+Our operating activities provided cash of \$24.4 million in 2016, and used cash of \$5.3 million in 2015 and provided cash of \$38.1 million in 2014.
+The increase in net cash provided by (used in) operating activities during 2016 as compared to 2015 was due primarily to a \$45.6 million increase in net cash inflow resulting from changes in operating assets and liabilities, partially offset by unfavorable change of \$15.8 million in our operating results after adjustment of non-cash charges.